dbermond/screencast/README.md

 - *notify-send* (libnotify) is needed for desktop notifications.
 Note that desktop notifications are enabled by default.
 They can be disabled by using the [`-n`](#-n---no-notifications) option, eliminating the need of *notify-send*.
 Running **screencast** in a system without *notify-send* and without using the [`-n`](#-n---no-notifications) option will result in error.

-- **screencast** will try to play a notification sound when the encoding process is finished.
-For this, it will use *paplay* (from PulseAudio) and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
+- **screencast** will try to play a sound notification when the recording/encoding process is finished.
+For this, it will use *FFplay* and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
 Although not a requirement, they are recommended to be installed for a better user experience.
+Note that *FFplay* must have been compiled with support for ogg demuxer and libvorbis (or vorbis) decoder in order to play the needed sound file.

 - Other requirements are needed according to additional options that may be specified by the user: